 Only original files receive the backup treatment because derived and transformed files can always be recreated from the original file.
 Also, Cloudinary does not back up fetched assets.

 Cloudinary handles the backup process by copying each original file to a secondary write-protected location.
 If you have enabled Automatic Backup without setting a designated Amazon or Google bucket, the storage will count against your Cloudinary storage threshold.
-This has the potential to double your storage.
-Keep in mind that if you are approaching the top of your plan’s available managed storage, adding backups will likely cause you to exceed the allotted amount.

 Our Customer Success team is always available for consultation and assistance, if you have any questions or concerns before implementing our backup feature.
 This feature is also available for all service plans.